akaIDIOT/LoBotomy/protocol.md

 ### error
 Format: `error error-code explanation`

-Sent by the server in response to a command sent by the client to indicate that the command could not be accepted, with the following details:
+Sent by the server in response to a command sent by you to indicate that the command could not be accepted, with the following details:

 1. **error-code** (integer): numerical representation of the error;
 1. **explanation** (string): an elaboration of the error, only serving a debug purpose (not to be used by clients in any meaningful way).